-For me, getting off dairy meant no more irritable bowel syndrome, bloating, reflux and carpal tunnel.
-I’ve seen many success stories relating to clients and readers feeling better, even going into remission (Read Crystal’s Hashimoto’s Success Story about dairy) when they have removed dairy from their diet.
+For me, getting off dairy meant no more irritable bowel syndrome, bloating, reflux, and carpal tunnel.
+I’ve seen many success stories relating to clients and readers feeling better, even going into remission (Read Crystal’s Hashimoto’s Success Story about dairy) when they removed dairy from their diet.

 In my survey, 79 percent of respondents with Hashimoto’s felt better when they went off of dairy, and there was a 20 percent reduction in antibodies.

 Limited studies are available on dairy proteins and Hashimoto’s, but to me, the proof is in seeing this lifestyle intervention making people feel so much better.
 Plus, it is an easy intervention to try.
 You can read more about removing dairy here.